 Reporting quality of student performance in any academic course is the responsibility of the faculty member.
 Each faculty member shall specify his/her grading process - the basis for achieving specified letter grades for the course - and distribute and explain these bases in writing to each student at the beginning of the quarter.

-The following grading system is used at Platt College.
 The Platt College cumulative GPA calculation is taken to three decimal places.

 The following grading system is used at Platt College:

 For general education and cognate classes, the course evaluation is based on the following grade scale: